On the cohomology ring of symplectic fillings: Symplectic cohomology and fiber bundles

-For admissible Hamiltonian $H$, there are infinitely many periodic orbits and they are not bounded in the $r$-coordinate.
-To guarantee the compactness of moduli spaces, we need to use the following almost complex structure so that the integrated maximal principle \cite{abouzaid2010open} can be applied. \begin{definition} An $S^1$-dependent almost complex structure $J$ is admissible if the following holds. \begin{enumerate} \item $J$ is compatible with $\widehat{\omega}$ on $\widehat{W}$. \item $J$ is cylindrical convex on $\partial W \times (a_i,b_i)$, i.e. $r\lambda\circ J =\rd r$. \item $J$ is $S^1$-independent on $W$. \end{enumerate} The set of admissible almost complex structure is denoted by $\cJ(W)$. \end{definition}
+For admissible Hamiltonian $H_R$, there are infinitely many periodic orbits and they are not bounded in the $r$-coordinate.
+To guarantee the compactness of moduli spaces, we need to use the following almost complex structure so that the integrated maximum principle \cite{abouzaid2010open} can be applied. \begin{definition} An $S^1$-dependent almost complex structure $J_t$ is admissible if the following holds. \begin{enumerate} \item $J_t$ is compatible with $\rd \widehat{\lambda}$ on $\widehat{W}$. \item $J_t$ is cylindrical convex on $\partial W \times (a_i,b_i)$, i.e.\ $\widehat{\lambda}\circ J_t =\rd r$. \item $J_t$ is only required to be $S^1$-independent on $W$.
+We will often abbreviate $J_t$ by $J$ for simplicity. \end{enumerate} The set of admissible almost complex structure is denoted by $\cJ(W)$. \end{definition}